Inferring Neutron Star Nuclear Properties from Gravitational-Wave and Gamma-Ray Burst Observations: Method

-For the prior $P(\vec\Theta)$, we begin with a uniform prior on $k_1$ and $k_2$ and require $k_3>k_2>k_1>1$. $k_3$ specifies the prompt-collapse mass for NSs, which has been widely explored in numerical simulations~\cite{2013PhRvL.111m1101B,2017ApJ...850L..34B,2021ApJ...922L..19T,2022PhRvD.105j3022K,2022PhRvL.129c2701P}.
-We adopt a semi-analytical fitting formula and their coefficients from Equation 1b of ~\cite{2022PhRvD.105j3022K}, $M_{\rm PC}(R_{\rm TOV},\mtov)$, where $R_{\rm TOV}$ represents the radius of a NS at its $\mtov$ mass.
-This formula connects the NS prompt-collapse mass $\mpc$ to its TOV radius and mass, which is determined by the NS equation-of-state (EoS).
-We use the public NS radius and mass posterior samples of \cite{2021PhRvD.104f3003L} as the prior for $R_{\rm TOV}$ and $\mtov$, which are informed by pulsar mass measurements, GW observations, and X-ray pulse profile modeling.
-The EoS constraints encoded in this posterior distribution are broadly consistent with those of e.g.~\cite{2022Natur.606..276H,2020NatAs...4..625C}, which include additional astrophysical and nuclear-physics constraints.
+For the prior $P(\vec\Theta)$, we begin with a uniform prior on $k_1$ and $k_2$ and require $k_3>k_2>k_1>1$. $k_3$ specifies the prompt-collapse mass for NSs, which has been widely explored in numerical simulations~\citep{2013PhRvL.111m1101B,2017ApJ...850L..34B,2021ApJ...922L..19T,2022PhRvD.105j3022K,2022PhRvL.129c2701P}.
+We adopt a semi-analytical fitting formula and their coefficients from Equation 1b of ~\citet{2022PhRvD.105j3022K}, $M_{\rm PC}(R_{\rm TOV},\mtov)$, where $R_{\rm TOV}$ represents the radius of a NS at its $\mtov$ mass.
+This formula connects the NS prompt-collapse mass $\mpc$ to its TOV radius and mass.
+We use the public NS radius and mass posterior samples of \citet{2021PhRvD.104f3003L} as the prior for $R_{\rm TOV}$ and $\mtov$. {Specifically, we use the \texttt{LCEHL\_EOS\_posterior\_samples\_PSR+GW+NICER.h5} file that conditioned on the GW observations~\citep{LIGOScientific:2018hze,LIGOScientific:2020aai}, PSR J0348+0432 mass measurement~\citep{2013Sci...340..448A}, mass and radius measurements for PSR J0030+0451~\citep{2019ApJ...887L..24M}, and mass and radius measurements for PSR J0740+6620~\citep{2021ApJ...918L..28M}.} The {NS radius and mass} constraints encoded in this posterior distribution are broadly consistent with those of e.g.~\citet{2022Natur.606..276H,2020NatAs...4..625C}, which include additional astrophysical and nuclear-physics constraints.

-The likelihood function, $P(\mathcal{D}_{\rm GRB},\mathcal{D}_{\rm GW}|\vec{\Theta})$, represents the probability of the GRB and GW observations given the nuclear parameters $\vec{\Theta}$.
+The likelihood function {in Eq.~\ref{eq:bayes}}, $P(\mathcal{D}_{\rm GRB},\mathcal{D}_{\rm GW}|\vec{\Theta})$, represents the probability of the GRB and GW observations given the {characteristic} parameters $\vec{\Theta}$.
 In our inference, this is the probability of having \textit{observed} sGRB rate $\rsgrb$, and rate ratio $\eta$, assuming the GRBs were produced from the GW observed merger population following the mass criteria described above, or,

 where $\eta_{GW}\equiv {\rgwlgrb}/{\rgwsgrb}$. $f(a|b)$ represents the conditional probability density function of $a$ given $b$.
 The distribution of $f(\rgwsgrb,\eta_{\rm GW}|\vec{\Theta})$ is given by the observed GW merger rate for any given $\vec{\Theta}$ as described above.
 Given the large uncertainties of GRB observed rates, we use two independent normal distributions to model